This post may include affiliate links, which means I may make a commission on purchases made through these links at no additional cost to you.

 - Publisher: Lifestyles

-I don’t personally own this Work your Light deck (yet!), but it seems like a good fit if you’re looking to connect with your higher self.
+I don’t personally own this Work your Light deck (yet!), but it is a good fit if you’re looking to connect with your higher self.
+It comes highly recommended by friends who are spiritual entrepreneurs and I can’t wait to get a copy!

 - Rebecca Campbell